-PRIMARY MARKETS.
-A Fund will issue (or redeem) ETF Shares to certain institutional investors (typically market makers or other large broker-dealers) in large volumes in accordance with the terms of this Prospectus.
+Primary Markets.
+A Fund will issue (or redeem) ETF Shares to Authorised Participants in large volumes in accordance with the terms of this Prospectus.
 ETF Shares may be issued and redeemed in exchange for cash, securities or a combination of cash and securities.